Workers

 default) for straightforward deployments. - Multiple queues by configuring a routing subscription (priority queues, fan-out, or dedicated lanes per workload).

-Queue subscriptions determine which stream shards the worker polls, so keep queue names stable and document them alongside task registries.
+Queue subscriptions determine which stream shards the worker polls, so keep queue names stable and document them alongside the shared task definitions your service uses.

 final routing = await loadRouting();